libAtoms/QUIP/Tools/quippy/doc/adglass.rst

-After a few hundred femtoseconds, you should see the crack start to propagate in a fairly steady way, similar to the snapshot shown below (as a rough guide you can expect the simulation to progress at a rate of about 1 picosecond per hour).
+After a few hundred femtoseconds, you should see the crack start to propagate in a fairly steady way, similar to the snapshot shown below (as a rough guide you can expect the simulation to progress at a rate of about 2 picoseconds per hour).

 .. image:: quartz_running_crack.png
    :align: center